jeremiak/us-senate-financial-disclosure-scraper/step-4-pdf-review/README.md

 # PDF reviewer

-Reads and writes data to [this Github repository](https://github.com/jeremiak/us-senate-financial-disclosure-data)
+This app is just an interface to review the PDF reports and convert them to structured data.
+It reads and writes data to [this Github repository](https://github.com/jeremiak/us-senate-financial-disclosure-data).